-I’m happy to report that director Tim Miller, puts the real Deadpool front and centre, with Ryan Reynolds giving the character another go.
+I’m happy to report that director Tim Miller, puts the real Deadpool front and centre, with Ryan Reynolds giving the character another crack.
 This time, his portrayal is spot on.
-He perfectly captures the character’s cock-and-balls attitude, and his awareness of his fictional status.
-This film is a breath of fresh air in the superhero genre.
-The splurge of superhero films has become tiresome, but the foul-mouthed Deadpool is here to give the genre a much needed shake-up.
+He perfectly captures Deadpool’s cock-and-balls attitude and his awareness of his fictional status, breathing new life into the superhero genre.
+Over the past few years, there’s been a splurge of superhero films, but the foul-mouthed Deadpool has given the genre a much-needed shake-up.

-Anyway, let me delve into the plot and I promise not to give too much away.
-Deadpool follows the journey of Wade Wilson, a former special forces operative, living in New York.
-Life isn’t too bad for Wade, and his new girlfriend, Vanessa (Morena Baccaring) seems like a perfect match.
-But it all goes downhill when he finds out he has cancer that has spread to various parts of his body.
-As a result, he agrees to undergo an experiment with a rather shady organisation, that promises to cure his cancer.
-On top of that, they say it’ll give him mutant-like superpowers.
-He couldn’t really say no, could he?
-It seems like a no-brainer.
+Beyond the irreverent comedy, however, the film has quite an endearing plotline.
+It’s the story of Wade Wilson, a former special forces operative, living in New York.
+Life isn’t too bad for Wade when we first meet him.
+He’s got a new girlfriend Vannessa (Morena Baccarin), and they seem like a perfect match.
+But Wade’s world comes crashing down when he finds out he has cancer that has spread to various parts of his body.
+Taking drastic measures to cure his cancer, he agrees to undergo an experiment with a shady organisation, who say the procedure will give him mutant-like superpowers.

 Deadpool is the most faithful comic-book adaptation in years.
 It’s essential viewing for superhero fans, but I also recommend it to those who don’t normally like superhero films.
-All in all, Deadpool is hugely enjoyable, action-packed and straight to the point.
+Deadpool is hugely enjoyable, action-packed and straight to the point.
 I look forward to the sequel.

 Director: Tim Miller